In this post we discuss Andy Riley’s experience of RSI and a broken injury rehab model.

 The hope is that ethics will prevail and an appropriate and considered referral will take place.
 This clearly didn’t happen in Andy’s case.

-It’s extremely difficult to treat any injury better.
-The best that any clinician can hope for is to reduce their patient’s pain and educate them as to what is likely occuring with their bodies.
+You can’t treat an injury better.
+The best that any clinician can hope for is to reduce their patient’s pain and educate them as to what’s likely happening with their body.

 To make any meaningful long term changes requires exercise.

-In Andy’s case, as with any other injury, the fundamental issue is a mismatch between what is being asked of the body and what it’s capable of producing.
+In Andy’s case, as with any other injury, the fundamental issue is a mismatch between what is being asked of the body and what it’s capable of tolerating.

 You can’t do this on a treatment table.